Getting comfortable with conflict

 - Agree about the subject so you can talk about the problem instead of arguing

 A conflict is just two people coming together to solve a problem.
-Step one is to agree about the problem.
-Step two is to negotiate to an agreed solution.
+Step one is to agree on the problem.
+Step two is to negotiate an agreed solution.
 Using my past life as an example.
-If the problem is that the iPhone is broken/not working let’s talk about the phone. if the problem is the rest of the baggage (it should work, it should never have broken, I live far away) then we will are much less likely to get a resolution.
+If the problem is that the iPhone is broken/not working, let’s talk about the phone.
+If the problem is the rest of the baggage (it should work; it should never have broken; I live far away), then we are much less likely to get a resolution.